Azure/aca-java-runtimes-workshop/workshop.md

 > If during deployment, you get an error that looks like this:
 >
 > ```shell
 > ERROR: (WebhookInvalidParameterValue) The following field(s) are either invalid or missing.
-Invalid value: "javaruntimesregistry....": GET https:?scope=repository....azurecr.io: UNAUTHORIZED: authentication required.
+Invalid value: "crjavaruntimes....": GET https:?scope=repository....azurecr.io: UNAUTHORIZED: authentication required.
 > ```
 > It’s because you didn’t allow anonymous pull to the container registry.
 > Make sure you have executed the following command: